EnrikosIossifidis/progproject/REPORT.md

 I wanted a sort of dynamic and intuitive use of the timeslider (so many options, clear current choice, with little buttons).
 The solution was the use of 'locking'-year buttons.
 It certainly took 1/2 days and (a lot of) logic thinking to get this right.

 ### Making bubble chart:
 I first implemented a bubble chart on my own, by letting the circles go in circles around the middle circle (add 360/5 degrees to each step, and enlarge radius to middle circle per 5 steps).
 I kept it for 1.5 week until i the decided the monday of the last week to use d3-hierarchy, because it did not show the bubbles as wanted.
 This made a whole lot nicer bubble chart.
+Nevertheless, a nice dynamically moving bubble chart with d3-force, as mentioned in the design document, was one step too far too accomplish.
+Lot of time was spent on the self-designed document.

 ### Calculate preference data
 One recurring question during the making of the whole project, was to know when, what and how to calculate the necesarry values for each graph in an efficient way.
 The challenge was to computate as little as possible at each new user choice, (otherwise it gets slow) without losing any information.

 ### Styling
 The last days before the deadline I was struggling with getting CSS working on my code.
+Therefore I could not complete the goals set in the design document (make bars and donut slices dynamically change and move).
 I kept postponing styling to a later moment (gave priority to fixing functionalities), until I was forced to leave the styling as it was, due to lack of time.

 ## Decisions:
 The 'dynamic' time slider (year 'dynamic' choices) was better to do than, for example, two dropdowns/checkboxes to choose your years.
 Firstly because it esthetically nicer and gives more dynamics to the vizualisation.
 The trade-off is that the timeslider shows years which are not in included in the dataset because the d3-simple-slider takes step(1).
 The fix for this is to select the last valid year, and update this when sliding over a new valid year.